Net Zero by 2030

 Replacing fossil fuels icon

-Investing in 100% green electricity and on-site solar, securing renewable natural gas for heating/cooking, and purchasing renewable diesel for generators.
+Investing in 100 per cent green electricity and on-site solar, securing renewable natural gas for heating/cooking, and purchasing renewable diesel for generators.

 Closing the Gap icon